 There are several types of permits available.
 To avoid delays, be sure that you choose the correct one for the problem you are experiencing.

-- Closed Course Permit Application: This is used only to request entry into a class what has reached its maximum enrollment size.
+- Closed Course Permit Application: This form is used only to request entry into a class what has reached its maximum enrollment size.
 Students already enrolled in a course will not be issued a permit to change sections.
-Closed Course permits are processed according to the schedule listed on the application.
-Please see the Closed Course Permit FAQ below.
-Closed course permits will not be accepted after 12:00 noon on Wednesday, January 29th.
+At this time, closed course permits are not being accepted.
+Students seeking entry into class which is at maximum capacity should add themselves to the wait list via the Highlander Pipeline registration system.
+For more information, please see the Closed Course Permit FAQ below.

 Closed Course Permit FAQ

 The Highlander Pipeline registration system now provides a waiting list.
 Please use this system to add yourself to the waiting list for closed courses.
 See the Waitlist FAQ for instructions.
-Closed course permits will be available through the Math department once the Highlander Pipeline waitlist is turned off.
-This generally takes place 1-2 weeks prior to the start of the semester.
-When the Highlander Pipeline waitlist is turned off, the Math Department's online permit requests for closed courses will be made available.
+Closed course permits will be available through the Math Department once the Highlander Pipeline waitlist is turned off (2-3 prior to the start of the semester).
+When the Highlander Pipeline waitlist is turned off, the names on the lists will be moved to the Math Department's online permit system in the order they appeared on the waiting lists.
+Closed courses permits will then be made available to students.

 When the Highlander Pipeline waitlist is removed, follow these instructions to submit a Closed Course Permit Application through the department.